Articles of interest

 Roy Hay was educated at Glasgow University and Balliol College, Oxford.
 He came to Deakin University, Australia, in 1977, after teaching at the universities of East Anglia, Glasgow and the Open University, UK, and is an Honorary Fellow at Deakin University.
 His early publications were in economic, social and oral history, and, while contributing to 25 different courses at Deakin University in 25 years, he became a part-time journalist with the Geelong Advertiser, covering association football (soccer) from the Under-9s to the National League, the Socceroos and the Matildas.
 The unrivalled access this gave him to the local game led to a string of academic articles and a series of books, including the standard history of the game, A History of Football in Australia, with Bill Murray, two edited collections and several shorter works.
 He has always been interested in the contribution of Australia’s Indigenous people to the football codes.

 Aboriginal People and Australian Football in the Nineteenth Century: They Did Not Come from Nowhere is available now in Hardback and Paperback formats.
+Enter the code PROMO25 at the checkout for a 25% discount.
 To access a free 30 page sample from the text, please click here.

 If you are interested in this topic and would like to learn more, you can visit the Sports and Editorial Services Australia website.
 Set up in 2000, the site provides high-quality research, editing and publishing facilities for individuals and organisations in Australia and throughout the world.